SynthLauncher/SynthLauncher/README.md

 2. Create a new branch for your feature or fix.
 3. Make your changes and test them.
 4. Submit a pull request with a detailed description of your changes.

+>[!INFO]
+> If you want to join the team, please contact STierProgrammer.

 ## Contact